B'Day: Recording and production

-While having a month-long vacation after filming Dreamgirls, Beyoncé went to the studio to start working on B'Day.
+During a month-long vacation after filming Dreamgirls, Beyoncé went to the studio to start working on B'Day.
 She said: "[When filming ended] I had so many things bottled up, so many emotions, so many ideas", prompting her to begin working without telling her father and then-manager Mathew Knowles.
-Beyoncé kept the recording somewhat quiet, telling only her artists and repertoire executive Max Gousse, and the team of producers they contacted to collaborate with on the album.
-She began working with songwriters and producers Rich Harrison, Rodney Jerkins, Sean Garrett, Cameron Wallace, the Neptunes, Norwegian production duo Stargate, and American hip hop producer and rapper Swizz Beatz.
-Two female songwriters, who helped structure the album, were also a part of the team–Beyoncé's cousin Angela Beyincé, who had previously contributed to Dangerously in Love, and up-and-coming songwriter Makeba Riddick, who made her way onto the team after writing "Déjà Vu", the lead single off the album.
+Beyoncé kept the recording process quiet, telling only her artists and repertoire (A&R) executive Max Gousse and the producers contacted to collaborate on the album.
+She began working with songwriters and producers Rich Harrison, Rodney Jerkins, Sean Garrett, Cameron Wallace, The Neptunes, Norwegian production duo Stargate, and American hip hop producer and rapper Swizz Beatz.
+Two female songwriters who helped structure the album were also part of the team: Beyoncé's cousin Angela Beyincé, who had previously contributed to Dangerously in Love, and up-and-coming songwriter Makeba Riddick, who joined the team after co-writing "Déjà Vu", the album's lead single.

-Beyoncé rented the Sony Music Studios in New York City, and was influenced by her now-husband Jay-Z's method of collaborating with multiple record producers; she used four recording studios simultaneously.
-She booked Harrison, Jerkins and Garrett, each with a room to work in.
+Beyoncé rented Sony Music Studios in New York City, influenced by her future husband Jay-Z's method of collaborating with multiple record producers; she used four recording studios simultaneously.
+She booked Harrison, Jerkins, and Garrett, each with a dedicated room.
 During the sessions, Beyoncé would move from studio to studio to check her producers' progress, later claiming this fostered "healthy competition" among producers.
-When Beyoncé conceived a potential song, she would tell the group who would deliberate, and after three hours the song would be created.
-While Beyoncé and the team brainstormed the lyrics, other collaborators such as the Neptunes, Jerkins and Swizz Beatz would simultaneously produce the tracks.
-They would sometimes spend up to 14 hours a day in the studios during the recording process.
+When Beyoncé conceived a potential song idea, she presented it to the group for discussion; within three hours, the song was completed.
+While Beyoncé and the team brainstormed lyrics, other collaborators such as The Neptunes, Jerkins, and Swizz Beatz simultaneously produced the tracks.
+The team sometimes spent up to 14 hours a day in the studio during the recording process.
 Beyoncé arranged, co-wrote and co-produced all of the songs on the album.
 Riddick, in an interview with MTV News, recounted her experience in the production: